ChristosKarathanasisac/CreateNotesApp/README.md

   ![searchNote](https://user-images.githubusercontent.com/95130533/191441841-1ed2b52c-7166-4697-8b04-ac1f3de3724b.png)

-    ### After the users finds their note have the following options:
+    ### After the users find their note have the following options:
     - #### They can open their note.
     - #### They can modify their note.
     - #### They can delete their note.